 A canal cruise is fun, but did you know that you can also rent your own boat in Amsterdam?
 Self-drive boat hire in Amsterdam is very popular with families.
 Take your time discovering the city from the water.
 Boaty and Boats4rent offer the cheapest boat rental in Amsterdam.
 You can rent a 6 person electric motor boat for as little as €79 for 3 hours.
 There are a great number of lovely terraces in Amsterdam where you can anchor your boat.
 Or simply do a bit of shopping at Albert Heijn supermarket and bring your own lunch and snacks.

 Artis Amsterdam Zoo

 One of the more popular Amsterdam children’s attractions is Artis Zoo.
 Artis Royal Zoo or as it’s officially called, Natura Artis Magistra (which means ‘nature is the teacher of the arts’ in Latin), is the oldest zoo in the Netherlands.
 It dates back to 1838.
 It’s a real city zoo and therefore relatively small compared to other animal parks in the Netherlands.
 Artis has a great collection of animals, an amazing reptile house and a butterfly pavilion.
 In this park animals, nature, education and heritage are united.
-Many of the buildings are have monument status and Artis is continuously changing and improving, it still has a slightly old fashioned feel that part of the charm.
+Many of the buildings have monument status and although Artis is continuously changing and improving, it still has a slightly old-fashioned feel that’s part of the charm.
 A relatively new addition, Artis-Micropia the world’s first museum of microbes, is definitely worth a visit.
 You can buy a combination ticket to visit both Artis and Micropia, or you can visit them separately.
 To get to Artis Zoo, take tram 14 (get off at the stop called ARTIS) or take the metro to Waterlooplein.
 From there it’s a 10-minute walk.

 Hortus Botanicus Amsterdam